15 Glitter Life Hacks To Make Your World Sparkle

 1. Use eyeshadow and glitter to make your own nail polish colours…

 There are more interesting colours for eyeshadow than there are for nail varnish, and the glitter nail varnishes out there can be quite limited in their range.
 This tutorial shows you how to make glitter polish with new colours and textures.

 2. … But sometimes the best thing to do with glitter nail polish is remove it.

 3. Allergic to glitter?
 Wear edible glitter instead.

 Some people have allergic reactions to a mineral called mica which can be found in some glitters.
 However, edible glitter is made of starch-based food products which the body can digest, so try wearing that instead.
+Try our glitter lips tutorial for ideas.
 Quick tip: If you’re sprinkling glitter on food or your lips, first check it says EDIBLE and not just non-toxic.
 “Non-toxic” glitter can be made of plastic – which wouldn’t be ideal for your cupcakes!

 4. Use glitter nail varnish to stop people messing with your laptop.

 If you don’t want people mucking about with your gear (perhaps you’re travelling) you can stop them with glitter nail varnish, according to security gurus at the Chaos Communication Congress.
 Security screws are easy to remove and replace, but if you swirl them first with glitter nail varnish (and take a photo of the swirl, unless your memory is awesome) they will never be able to replicate the swirl or keep it undisturbed if they’re tampering with your laptop.